Gardening in Tucson

 Several factors cause yellow leaves.

-Fungal diseases may be a problem, especially with heirloom tomatoes.
+Fungal, bacterial and viral diseases may be a problem, especially with heirloom tomatoes.
 See Texas Aggie Tomato Problem Solver.
 Cut off yellow leaves with scissors when they occur, and pick up leaf litter on the garden bed to reduce the spread of any fungus.

 Purple-Reddish Leaves